pandalearnstocode/Notes/engine of an analytical product.md

 ### Buisness problem

 A business problem is a series of statement which has to be converted into an analytical solution at a later stage.
-For example,
+For example, let say a consultant comes to you with a problem that he knows the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNTQzNzU1OCwtMjA5MTA5MDYwNCwtMj
+eyJoaXN0b3J5IjpbMjM2NzE3MTAwLC0yMDkxMDkwNjA0LC0yMD
-A4ODc0NjYxMl19
+g4NzQ2NjEyXX0=
 -->